 - 1 teaspoon butter (or coconut oil)

-- Optional: Coconut crystals or maple sugar for sprinkling on top
+- Optional: coconut sugar or maple sugar

 - In a food processor, combine the almond flour, baking soda, and salt.
 Pulse in the cold butter (or palm shortening) until it’s well incorporated.
 If you don’t have a food processor, use a pastry cutter to cut the butter (or shortening) into the dry ingredients.